GFDRR/rdl-docs/docs/index.md

 <hr>

-This documentation provides a technical overview of the RDL, its different elements, and how to implement it in your project*
+This documentation provides a technical overview of the RDL, its different elements, and how to implement it in your project.

 - [**Core standards**](standards.md): description of standards adopted by the RDL
 <br>